 It quite possible that some of your tat could be converted into money by selling on eBay.
 If you don’t think anyone would want those items or you don’t want the hassle then put them on https://uk.freecycle.org/ where more or less anything will be snapped up.
 A great way to save on landfill and the recipient would be very grateful.

 When you have your shelves up then you can start to return some items to your shed.
 Your garden tools can be hung on purpose made pegs or nails and this will help to keep them tidy.
 This can apply to any amount of tools which helps to keep the shed in order.
 A range of plastic boxes, ideally with lids, are ideal for keeping screws, nails etc in order.
 By labelling them it will be a lot easier to find what you are looking for.

 Compost and seeds also can be stored in plastic containers.
 This will help to keep it dry for when you need it.
 A lockable store cupboard is a good idea for those garden chemicals and other nasties.
 This will ensure that any children will be safe if they get into the shed, however, you should keep it locked where ever children are about or ensure they are well supervised.

 After the summer is over there will be other items to go in there such as the barbecue and garden furniture.
-Try to think about where this will go so you can still access the required garden tools through out the winter.
+Try to think about where this will go so you can still access the required garden tools throughout the winter.
 With a little bit of thought and planning your shed will enhance your home living even more than ever.
-You know it makes sense so put this job on your 'to do' list now.
+You know it makes sense to put this job on your ‘to do’ list now.